Return to homepage

 Top Takeaways from Chuck D

 One of the most powerful forces in music history, Public Enemy turned hip-hop into an instrument for social and political change.
-Join music legend, activist, and US Ambassador Chuck D in conversation with broadcaster and presenter Nihal Arthanayake, as they discuss the fight for social justice, genre-defying sound, and hip-hop’s seismic cultural impact.
-This exploration of the struggle of Black America will celebrate a movement that made the world stop and listen.
+Music legend, activist, and US Ambassador Chuck D was in conversation with broadcaster and presenter Nihal Arthanayake, discussing the fight for social justice, genre-defying sound, and hip-hop’s seismic cultural impact.

 Top Takeaways: